Yue-Lan/desktop-file-memos/README.md

 See also [README_CN.md](https://github.com/Yue-Lan/desktop-file-memos/blob/master/README_CN.md)

 # installing on ubuntu
 It provides a ppa for ubuntu's installtion.
-After the installation is completed you need to start it manually, or log out and log in before logging in.
+After the installation is completed you need to start it manually, or log out and log in again.
 It will start automatically.
 - sudo add-apt-repository ppa:larue/desktop-file-memos
 - sudo apt-get update
 - sudo apt-get install desktop-file-memos